 On a good day, dermatologist Lily Talakoub is in bed by midnight.
-The mother of two young daughters runs McLean Dermatology and Skincare Center, where she sees around 50 patients a day and manages 17 employees.
+The mother of two young daughters and a son runs McLean Dermatology and Skincare Center, where she sees around 50 patients a day and manages 17 employees.
 The 41-year-old is also on the board at Children’s National; is an associate professor at Virginia Commonwealth University; and has written more than 100 articles on dermatology.
 Despite a buzzing schedule, she still finds time to fit in yoga, tennis, and family ski trips.
 Here’s how she gets it all done.

 Mornings in my house are the busiest time.
 I get up at 5 AM to try to get all of my emails and notes done before my kids wake up.
 At 6 AM, I get them up and ready for school and am in the office by 7 AM.

 When I go home, I’m with my kids solely.
 I turn my phone off and I’m with them until they go to sleep.
 Eight o’clock, I’m back at the computer on my notes from the 50 patients I’ve seen that day.

 When I opened in 2009, I had nothing.
 I went and bought a cell phone from Staples.
 I printed cards from Kinkos.
 I knocked on every doctor’s office in McLean and asked if I could use their space.

 I had an eight-month-old at the time and didn’t know anyone.
 I went to Clemyjontri Park every day and met moms there.
 I gave them cards.

 A mentor one time said to me: “Either be a mom or be a business owner, you pick.”
 And to this day, the power of moms is what got me into this business.
 I wouldn’t have been able to do it without moms.